 ReSharper's basic completion suggests names of classes, methods, variables, keywords, and any other symbols that are available within the current visibility scope including extension methods that were previously imported.
 Many other context-specific suggestions, like live templates, code generation suggestions, unit test categories are also available in the completion list.

-By default, suggestions of basic completion also include items from Smart Completion and Import Symbol Completion.
-If you want to change the default behavior, use the corresponding controls on the page of ReSharper options.
-The list of suggestions is similar to that of Automatic Completion.
+By default, suggestions of basic completion also include items from Smart completion and Import Symbol Completion.
+If you want to change the default behavior, use the corresponding controls on the page of ReSharper options ( Alt+R, O ).

 Examples of basic completion